-If an assault has occurred, seeking medical attention within the first five days is important for medical reasons, as well as for collecting evidence for a law enforcement investigation.
+After a sexual assault, seeking medical attention within the first five days is important for medical reasons, as well as for collecting evidence for a law enforcement investigation.
 Local rape crisis centers are available for medical and counseling assistance 24 hours a day.
 Call 404.616.4861 to contact the Grady Rape Crisis Center directly.